Visiting Academic Scholarships

 Scholars holding an Erasmus Mundus scholarship will normally spend 1 - 2 weeks at one of the Consortium's partner universities.

 The remuneration for visiting scholars will be determined by the Consortium for each edition and will include all travel, accommodation and additional subsistence costs.

-The host university will provide office space and assistance with travel and accommodation arrangements.
+The host university will endevour to provide office space and assistance with travel and accommodation arrangements.